My name is Sergio Caredda and I define myself a Digital Knowmad, a Rebel, a Multipotentialite, an HR Professional believing in the human side of HR.

 Before this, I have been working for almost three years in Luxembourg for Deloitte, as Senior Manager Human Capital.
 During this period, I focused specifically on projects in the domain of HR Transformation, serving companies such as HSBC, Velux, Vestas, BGL, Sanofi etc.

-Before moving to Luxembourg, I have been Training and Development Manager at Diesel, where I’ve been exposed to numerous challenges spanning from Shopping Experience development to a global HR Transformation project, which included the implementation of PeopleSoft as the international HRIS.
+Before moving to Luxembourg, I have been Training and Development Manager at Diesel and its holding company OTB where I’ve been exposed to numerous challenges spanning from Shopping Experience development to a global HR Transformation project, which included the implementation of PeopleSoft as the international HRIS.